Stone sphinx statues from Suffolk garden fetch £195,000

 - Published

-A pair of stone sphinx statues that a couple bought for £300 and put in their garden for 15 years have sold at auction for almost £200,000.
+A pair of stone sphinx statues that a couple bought for £300 and put in their garden for 15 years have sold at auction for £195,000.

-The "heavily-weathered" items were thought to be 19th Century models of the mythic Greek/Egyptian creature.
+The items were listed as being a "pair of 19th Century carved stone garden models".

-The couple sold them in an auction on Saturday as they were moving from their home in Suffolk.
+Auctioneer James Mander said the price was reached because the buyers, who have remained anonymous, "seemed to think they are actually Egyptian".

-Auctioneer James Mander said the price was reached because the buyers "seemed to think they are actually Egyptian".
+Mr Mander, whose firm is based near Sudbury in Suffolk, said the couple had decided to sell the "heavily weathered" statues of the mythic Greek/Egyptian creature as they were moving house.

-"All the time they sat there and they [the sellers] had no idea what they had in their garden," said Mr Mander, whose firm is based near Sudbury.
+"All the time they sat there and they [the sellers] had no idea what they had in their garden," said Mr Mander.

-He said the "unassuming" metre-long (3ft) statues were were "just amongst" other items in the couple's garden that were sold in the online auction.
+He said the "unassuming" metre-long (3ft) statues were "just amongst" other items in the couple's garden that were sold in the online auction on Saturday.

 He said it was "quite surprising really" when they fetched £195,000 after 15 minutes of bidding.